misterfancysocks/img-model-training-experiment/_specs/pre-processing/pre-processing-spec-old.md

 - **Storage:**
   - Processed images are saved in the GCP bucket with the 'nobg_' prefix.
 - **Display Logic:**
-  - UI checks for the existence of preprocessed images first, followed by cropped and original images.
+  - UI checks for the existence of preprocessed images first, followed by modified and original images.

 ## Save Functionality
 - **"Save" Button:**